 Conclusions and considerations

-In the last experiment, the participants did not have to pay attention to the creature.
+In the last experiment, participants did not have to pay attention to the creature.
 The researchers accompanied the images of the initial phase with sounds, and asked the participants to focus only on the sound.

 Vladimir Sloutsky is however confident for the future.